Lenyn Sosa Player Props: White Sox vs. Rays

-On Sunday, Lenyn Sosa (coming off going 0-for-1) and the Chicago White Sox play the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
-First pitch is at 1:40 PM ET.
+On Thursday, Lenyn Sosa (.121 batting average in his past 10 games, with a double, a walk and an RBI) and the Chicago White Sox play the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
+First pitch is at 7:10 PM ET.

 Lenyn Sosa Game Info & Props vs. the Rays